huggingface/blog/Lora-for-sequence-classification-with-Roberta-Llama-Mistral.md

 Llama 2 is an auto-regressive language model, based on the transformer decoder architecture.
 To generate text, Llama 2 processes a sequence of words as input and iteratively predicts the next token using a sliding window.
 Llama 2 architecture is slightly different from models like GPT-3.
 For instance, Llama 2 employs the SwiGLU activation function rather than ReLU and opts for rotary positional embeddings in place of absolute learnable positional embeddings.

-The recent released Llama 2 introduced architectural refinements to better leverage very long sequences by extending the context length (up to 4096 tokens) and using grouped-query attention (GQA) decoding.
+The recently released Llama 2 introduced architectural refinements to better leverage very long sequences by extending the context length to up to 4096 tokens, and using grouped-query attention (GQA) decoding.

 ### [Mistral 7B](https://arxiv.org/abs/2310.06825)

 Mistral 7B v0.1, with 7.3 billion parameters, is the first LLM introduced by Mistral AI.
-The main novel techniques used in of Mistral 7B's architecture are:
+The main novel techniques used in Mistral 7B's architecture are:
 - Sliding Window Attention: Replace the full attention (square compute cost) with a sliding window based attention where each token can attend to at most 4,096 tokens from the previous layer (linear compute cost).
 This mechanism enables Mistral 7B to handle longer sequences, where higher layers can access historical information beyond the window size of 4,096 tokens.
 - Grouped-query Attention: used in Llama 2 as well, the technique optimizes the inference process (reduce processing time) by caching the key and value vectors for previously decoded tokens in the sequence.

 ## [LoRA](https://arxiv.org/abs/2106.09685)

-PEFT, Parameter Efficient Fine-Tuning, is a collection of techniques (p-tuning, prefix-tuning, IA3, Adapters, and LoRa) designed to fine-tune large models using a much smalled set of training parameters while preserving the performance levels typically achieved through full fine-tuning.
+PEFT, Parameter Efficient Fine-Tuning, is a collection of techniques (p-tuning, prefix-tuning, IA3, Adapters, and LoRa) designed to fine-tune large models using a much smaller set of training parameters while preserving the performance levels typically achieved through full fine-tuning.

 LoRA, Low-Rank Adaptation, is a PEFT method that shares similarities with Adapter layers.
 However, its primary objective is to reduce the model's trainable parameters.
 LoRA's operation involves the alteration of the training and updating of the modifiable parameters within the neural network.